-Customer signatures must be obtained prior to any conversion.
-In singlefamily housing areas (including manufactured housing and mobile homes) where the residences and lots are owned, each owner must agree to the conversion in writing.
+Where there is no homeowners' association or other property management company with authority to request a conversion on behalf of the owners, residents, or the community, customer signatures must be obtained prior to any conversion.
+In single-family housing areas (including manufactured housing and mobile homes) where the residences and lots are owned, each owner must agree to the conversion in writing.
 Owners who do not agree must be allowed to retain their current mode of delivery.